lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 payload.

 The processing of CSRs containing Evidence is detailed  in
-{{I-D.ietf-lamps-csr-attestation}}. mportantly, certificates issued based on this process do not contain the nonce, as specified in
+{{I-D.ietf-lamps-csr-attestation}}.
+Importantly, certificates issued based on this process do not contain the nonce, as specified in
 {{I-D.ietf-lamps-csr-attestation}}.